paladp/cs203-S2019-assessment/assessment.md

   * G = Regularly respectful and inclusive of teammates
   * E = Always respectful and inclusive of teammates
 * Decisions
-  * N = Never participate in the decision making process and share your opinion.
+  * N = Never participates in the decision making process and share their opinion.
-  * I = Rarely participate in the decision making process and share your opinion
+  * I = Rarely participates in the decision making process and share their opinion
-  * A = Sometimes participate in the decision making process and share your opinion
+  * A = Sometimes participates in the decision making process and share their opinion
-  * G = Regularly participate in the decision making process and share your opinion
+  * G = Regularly participates in the decision making process and share their opinion
-  * E = Always participate in the decision making process and share your opinion.
+  * E = Always participates in the decision making process and share their opinion.
 * Postmortems
-  * N = Never participate the analysis or discussion after the work is done
+  * N = Never participates in the analysis or discussion after the work is done
-  * I = Rarely participate the analysis or discussion after the work is done
+  * I = Rarely participates in the analysis or discussion after the work is done
-  * A = Sometimes participate the analysis or discussion after the work is done
+  * A = Sometimes participates in the analysis or discussion after the work is done
-  * G = Regularly participate the analysis or discussion after the work is done
+  * G = Regularly participates in the analysis or discussion after the work is done
-  * E = Always participate the analysis or discussion after the work is done
+  * E = Always participates in the analysis or discussion after the work is done
 * Conflicts
-  * N = Never handles differences with teammates in mature manner
+  * N = Never handles conflicts with teammates
-  * I = Rarely handles differences with teammates in mature manner
+  * I = Rarely handles conflicts with teammates
-  * A = Sometimes handles differences with teammates in mature manner
+  * A = Sometimes handles conflicts with teammates
-  * G = Regularly handles differences with teammates in mature manner
+  * G = Regularly handles conflicts with teammates
-  * E = Always handles differences with teammates in mature manner
+  * E = Always handles conflicts with teammates

 ### Interactions

 * Interaction with the customer
-  * N = Does not respect the customer and rejects all their ideas
+  * N = Disrespects the customer and rejects all their ideas
-  * I = Respect customer but rejects most of their ideas
+  * I = Respects customer but fails to build a system for their needs
-  * A = Respect customer but fails to build a system around their needs
+  * A = Respects customer and proposes a system around some of their needs
-  * G = Respect customer and builds a system around their needs but fails to clearly present your system to your customer
+  * G = Respects customer and builds a system around some of their needs
-  * E = Respect customer and builds a system around their needs while being able to clearly present your system to them
+  * E = Respect customer and builds a system around most of their needs
 * Interaction with the team leaders
   * N = Impolite and impatient
   * I = Polite, impatient, and does not respond to team leaders
-  * A = Polite, patient, responsive to team leaders but does not have clear requests
+  * A = Polite, patient, responsive to team leaders but does not have clear communication
-  * G = Polite, patient, responsive to team leaders and clear requests
+  * G = Polite, patient, responsive to team leaders and clear communication
-  * E = Polite, patient, responsive to team leaders, clear requests, and provides progress updates
+  * E = Polite, patient, responsive to team leaders, clear communication, and provides progress updates
 * Interaction with the course instructor
-  * N = Communicated with the instructor badly, did not follow the project and course requirements
+  * N = Did not communicate with instructor, did not follow the project and course requirements
   * I = Communicated with the instructor poorly, followed part of the project and course requirements